TobiasBg/WP-Table-Reloaded/readme.txt

 I'm also happy about [donations](http://tobias.baethge.com/donate/) or something from [my wishlist](http://tobias.baethge.com/wishlist)!
 Thanks!

 == Changelog ==

+= Version 1.9.5 =
+* languages: Added Irish and Portuguese (Portugal), updated other languages
+* bugfix: ...
+* dropped support for outdated WordPress 2.8 and 2.9

 = Version 1.9.1 =
 * bugfix: update handling was broken in 1.9